Romolus82/AI-Contract-Analyzer/README.md

 Open the URL provided in your terminal (usually `http://localhost:5173`) in your browser to see the application running.

+## ⚠️ Important Security Note: API Key Exposure

+This project is configured to be run easily for development and prototyping purposes.
+As a pure front-end application, the `API_KEY` from your `.env` file is bundled with the JavaScript and **is exposed to anyone who uses the web app**.

+**This is a significant security risk in a production environment.**

+For a real-world deployment, you **must not** expose your API key on the client side.
+The recommended best practice is to create a simple backend server (e.g., using Node.js/Express, Python/Flask) that acts as a proxy.

+1. The frontend makes requests to your backend server.
+2. Your backend server securely stores the API key and makes the actual calls to the Google Gemini API.
+3. The backend then forwards the response from the Gemini API back to the frontend.

+This ensures your API key is never exposed to the public.

 ## 💡 How It Works

 1.  **Upload**: The user uploads a file or pastes text.
-The files are converted into a format compatible with the Gemini API (text or Base64 for images/PDFs).
+The app validates the input against size limits.
+The files are then converted into a format compatible with the Gemini API (text or Base64 for images/PDFs).
 2.  **Identification**: A first call to the Gemini API is made with a specific prompt to determine if the document is a contract and what type it is.
 The expected response is a structured JSON.
 3.  **In-Depth Analysis**: If the document is a valid contract, a second call is made.
 This time, the model receives a system instruction that makes it act as a specialized lawyer, tasked with analyzing the text and returning a JSON containing a summary, an evaluation, and lists of pros and cons, each with a description and the original source.
 4.  **Display and Chat**: The results are shown to the user in a clear format.
 Simultaneously, a chat session is initialized, pre-loaded with the document's content as context, ready to receive the user's questions.

-## ⚠️ Disclaimer
+## ⚖️ Disclaimer

 This application is an informational tool based on artificial intelligence and **does not provide legal advice**.
 The analysis generated is intended to offer a preliminary overview and does not in any way replace a review by a qualified professional.
 Always consult a lawyer for legal matters.